What is a Third Party Apps Audit?

 - This list serves an easy way to stay on top of what apps you still need to take action on

-- All newly installed apps would appear here (before they are Blacklisted or Whitelisted)
+- All newly installed apps would appear here (before they are Blocked or Allowed)

 - Users are able to log in and use all apps on this list, so make sure to check in and review these apps

-You can also mark an app as Whitelist, Blacklist, or Unresolved on the individual app’s page.
+You can also mark an app as Allowed, Blocked, or Unresolved on the individual app’s page.

 By clicking into an app, you have the ability to view the app details as well as its usage on your domain.
 You are able to: